-Below you will find screen shots from the error analysis of a DVD disc with no scratches, radial scratches, and circular scratches in order to see the effect that scratches have on the playability or readability of optical media.
+Below you will find screen shots from the error analysis of a DVD disc with no scratches, radial scratches, and circular scratches to illustrate the effect that scratches have on the playability or readability of optical media.

 The types of CD or DVD optical disc scratches discussed above are generally caused by poor handling.
-An example of poor handling is not storing the discs in jewel cases when they are not being used.
+An example of poor handling is not storing the discs in jewel cases when not using the discs.
 When left on desks or piled on top of each other the discs often get scratched.
 Storing discs in paper or plastic sleeves can also cause circular or radial scratches.
-These occur as the discs are inserted or removed from the sleeves and the disc surfaces rub against the sleeve and/or abrasive debris within the sleeve.
+These occur when inserting or removing the discs from the sleeves and the disc surfaces rub against the sleeve and/or abrasive debris within the sleeve.
 Cleaning, such as wiping with an abrasive cloth often causes scratches.
-Even if the proper soft wiping cloth is used, scratches on CDs and DVDs and other optical media may still occur if debris gets caught under the wiping tissue.
-Wiping should be avoided as much as possible and only used when necessary.
+Even if using the proper soft wiping cloth, scratches on CDs and DVDs and other optical media may still occur if debris exists under the wiping tissue.
+Avoid wiping as much as possible and only use when necessary.